Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/02-modules/M35-Subheader-With-Copy.md

 ---
-title: Event Listing Hero
+title: M35 Subheader with Copy
 ---

-Event Listing Hero